CGarces/test_restservices/README.md

 ## Architecture used.

 The micro-services are developed using [Spring Boot framework](https://spring.io/projects/spring-boot).
-It creates stand alone application with this own application server embedded.
+It creates a standalone application with his own application server embedded.

 The services are registered on the eureka server that allow different possibilities (not all part of this sample code).